Adding captions and providing transcripts for video and audio content is important for a number of reasons:

 Every session recorded into Panopto has ASR generated captions available.
 These are machine-generated and are not 100% accurate.
 You will need to manually revise them after you have imported them into the session.

-Enabling live captions in Chrome (useful for Blackboard Collaborate sessions)
+Enabling live (computer generated) captions in Chrome (useful for Blackboard Collaborate sessions)

 There’s more information on the Google Chrome blog.

 Human-generated live closed captions in Blackboard Collaborate

 More information on live closed captions can be found on the Blackboard Collaborate help site.

 Enabling live (computer generated) captions in Teams meetings